Terror suspicion after explosion outside synagogue in southern France

+La Grande-Motte – After the explosion in front of a synagogue in La Grande-Motte in southern France, the anti-terror prosecutor’s office has taken over the investigation.
+The authority confirmed this to the German Press Agency in Paris.
+The investigation is ongoing in order to arrest the perpetrator or perpetrators.

+Specifically, the anti-terror prosecutor’s office is investigating attempted murder with terrorism-related links and destruction with dangerous means as well as terrorist associations.
+“The initial investigations indicate that the perpetrator was carrying a Palestinian flag and a weapon,” the prosecutor’s office said.

-In the morning, two cars caught fire in front of the synagogue near Montpellier.
-A gas bottle exploded in one of the vehicles, a spokesman for the gendarmerie said.
-A police officer was injured.
-No one was hurt in the building.
+In the morning, two cars were set on fire in front of the synagogue near Montpellier.
+A gas bottle exploded in one of the vehicles, injuring a police officer.
 Two doors of the synagogue were also set on fire.

-It is unclear whether this happened before or after the explosion.
+At the time, five people were in the synagogue, including the rabbi.
+According to the anti-terror prosecutor’s office, they remained unharmed.

 France’s acting Interior Minister Gérald Darmanin ordered the immediate increase in the presence of security forces in front of Jewish places of worship.
-On Platform X, he wrote of an “obviously criminal attempted arson”.
+On X he wrote of an “obviously criminal attempted arson”.
 He expressed his full support to the Jewish community.

-Prime Minister Attal spoke on X of an anti-Semitic act.
+Acting Prime Minister Gabriel Attal spoke on X of an anti-Semitic act.
 “Once again, our Jewish fellow citizens have been targeted.”
+French President Emmanuel Macron wrote: “The fight against anti-Semitism is an ongoing fight, the fight of the united nation.”
+Everything is being done to find those responsible.
+He described the act as terrorist.

 The chairman of the umbrella organization of Jewish organizations in France, Crif, Yonathan Arfi, wrote that the explosion took place at a time when believers were expected to arrive at the synagogue.
 It was not just an attack on a place of worship, but an attempt to kill Jews.

-Prime Minister Attal and Interior Minister Darmanin are expected at the scene of the attack this afternoon.
+Prime Minister Attal and Interior Minister Darmanin are expected at the scene of the attack in the late afternoon. dpa

 #Terror #suspicion #explosion #synagogue #southern #France